Fractionally integrated curve time series with cointegration: Statistical methods

-\end{corollary} Suppose that practitioners are only interested in consistent estimation of $\mathcal H_N$ or $\mathcal H_S$; they then might prefer to use the eigenvalue-ratio estimator $\hat{q}_d$ developed in Section~\ref{sec_eresti} since it is much easier to implement.
-However, our simulation study shows that $\bar{q}_d$ substantially outperforms $\hat{q}_d$.
-Since the estimation of $\mathcal H_N$ (or $\mathcal H_S$) can be affected by inaccuracy in the estimator of its dimension, this result suggests the use of the testing procedure given in Corollary~\ref{cor1prop4} in practice. \begin{remark} The limiting distribution given in~Proposition \ref{prop4} depends on $\alpha$ and $d$.
-Note that $d$ is an unknown parameter of interest.
-Therefore, in implementing the proposed test in practice, $d$ needs to be replaced by a consistent estimator of $d$, such as the local Whittle estimator that we will consider later in Section~\ref{sec_est_d}.
+\end{corollary} Suppose that practitioners are only interested in consistent estimation of $\mathcal H_N$ or $\mathcal H_S$; they then might prefer to use the eigenvalue-ratio estimator $\hat{q}_{\dnn}$ developed in Section~\ref{sec_eresti} since it is much easier to implement.
+However, our simulation study shows that $\bar{q}_{\dnn}$ substantially outperforms $\hat{q}_{\dnn}$.
+Since the estimation of $\mathcal H_N$ (or $\mathcal H_S$) can be affected by inaccuracy in the estimator of its dimension, this result \commWS{supports} the use of the testing procedure given in Corollary~\ref{cor1prop4} in practice.

+\begin{remark} In Corollary~\ref{cor1prop4}, $q_{\max}$ is required to be a reasonable upper bound for $q_{\dnn}$.
+As suggested by \citet[Remark 6]{Nielsen2019} for their testing procedure to determine the number of I(1) stochastic trends, if the testing procedure yields $\bar{q}_{\dnn}=q_{\max}$, it is advisable to restart with a higher value of $q_{\max}$ to mitigate the risk of selecting a value that is too small. \end{remark}

+\begin{remark} The limiting distribution given in~Proposition~\ref{prop4} depends on $\alpha$ and $\dn$.
+Note that $\dn$ is an unknown parameter of interest.
+Therefore, in implementing the proposed test in practice, $\dn$ needs to be replaced by a consistent estimator of $\dn$, such as the local Whittle estimator that we will consider later in Section~\ref{sec_est_d}.
 On the other hand, $\alpha$ is known and needs to be chosen by the researcher.
-Our simulation results show that the test with $\alpha=0.5$ performs quite reasonably. \end{remark}
+Even if our asymptotic theory allows for any $\alpha>0$, it would be prudent to use $\alpha$ which is not very close to $0$ given the nature of the test.
+In our simulation study, we consider an ad-hoc choice $\alpha=0.5$ and compute the test statistics using $T\hat{\nu}_j$ for $j=1,\ldots,q_{\dnn}$.
+We find that the test with this choice of $\alpha$ performs reasonably and present a sensitivity analysis in Tables~\ref{tab1addrv1},~\ref{tabsizepowerrv1} and~\ref{tabsizepowerrv2}. \end{remark}

 \begin{remark} If we consider a finite-dimensional Euclidean space setting, our test based on $\Lambda_{q,\alpha}^1$ reduces to the test of \cite{Nielsen2010} developed for fractionally cointegrated time series.
-Even if there are some moderate differences in the cointegrating properties assumed in the present paper and that of \cite{Nielsen2010} (e.g., in that paper, the considered time series is written as the sum of the nonstationary and asymptotically stationary components), our tests developed in this section may be viewed as generalizations of \citepos{Nielsen2010} test to some degree. \end{remark}
+Even if there are some moderate differences in the cointegrating properties assumed in the present paper and that of \cite{Nielsen2010} (e.g., in that paper, the considered time series is written as the sum of the nonstationary and asymptotically stationary components), our tests developed in this section may be viewed as generalizations of \citepos{Nielsen2010}'s test to some degree. \end{remark}